Search results for:

 The inode stores all information regarding a file, except its name or the actual data.

-Inodes save information such as user and group ownerships and file permissions (read, write, execute) and the file’s type.
+Inodes save information such as user and group ownership and file permissions (read, write, execute) and the file's type.

 If you're using 100% of your inode limits, your account has exceeded the inode usage limits.